Self-hosted, in your infrastructure

-AGLedger runs on your infrastructure.
-You hold the database, the signing keys, and the records.
-Federation is a per-record opt-in, not a deployment mode — without it, no data leaves your environment.
+AGLedger runs the change-control layer on your own infrastructure - you hold the database, the signing keys, and the records.
+Under the hood it is one thing: a notary that signs a record over the full lifecycle of a piece of automated work; the agent reports, the notary signs.
 There is no phone-home, no telemetry call, no kill switch.
 If the license lapses, the software keeps running.
 Security patches are free regardless of support status.

 Docker Compose · Kubernetes (Helm) · PostgreSQL 17+ · Node 24 LTS · Air-gap capable